Skip to Main Content

 RI Core: RI.3.4 - Determine the meaning of general academic and domain-specific words and phrases in a text relevant to a grade 3 topic or subject area; W.3.4 - Produce writing in which the development and organization are appropriate to task, purpose, and audience; M7: Look for and make use of structure

-Rhode Island Cross-Curricular Proficiencies: Communication - Use a method of communication to present ideas; Problem Solving and Critical Thinking - Identify relevant information/data from resources and analyze patterns and trends to identify relationships
+Rhode Island Cross-Curricular Proficiencies: Communication - Communicate understanding and interpretation of information; Problem Solving and Critical Thinking - Identify relevant information/data from resources and analyze patterns and trends to identify relationships

 Rhode Island School Library Curriculum Priority Skills: 1.1 - Identifies major areas of the library (e.g., Dewey areas; genre areas) and what main topics are included in each